 How Do I Become a Certified Network Administrator?

 The goals of certification are to acquire and refine skills and also to validate existing abilities.
-There is a large number of certifications that apply to the job of network administrator.
+There are a large number of certifications that apply to the job of network administrator.
 Whatever their differences, the process for obtaining them is similar.
 Students must have the appropriate levels of experience and training to pass a certification exam.